calpoly-iandunn/csc371/project/TeamEvaluation.md

 The purpose of this evaluation is to make sure that grading for the final project is fair.
 I don't want any one or more students to pull most of the weight on the project and not have that reflected in your final grade.

+When we get near to the end of the quarter, I will set up a survey system and add links here.